MicrosoftDocs/win32/desktop-src/Dlls/using-run-time-dynamic-linking.md

 ---
-Description: 'You can use the same DLL in both load-time and run-time dynamic linking.' ms.assetid: '0ffce2b1-ce50-4550-aa68-6628fdcac01a'
+Description: You can use the same DLL in both load-time and run-time dynamic linking. ms.assetid: 0ffce2b1-ce50-4550-aa68-6628fdcac01a
-title: 'Using Run-Time Dynamic Linking'
+title: Using Run-Time Dynamic Linking ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Run-Time Dynamic Linking